 (c) “Initial drug test” means a sensitive, rapid, and reliable procedure to identify negative and presumptive positive specimens.
-All initial tests shall use an immunoassay procedure or an equivalent, or shall use a more accurate scientifically accepted method approved by the Agency for Health Care Administration as such more accurate technology becomes available in a cost-effective form.
+All initial tests must use an immunoassay procedure or an equivalent, or must use a more accurate scientifically accepted method approved by the Agency for Health Care Administration as more accurate technology becomes available in a cost-effective form.

 (d) “Confirmation test,” “confirmed test,” or “confirmed drug test” means a second analytical procedure used to identify the presence of a specific drug or metabolite in a specimen.
 The confirmation test must be different in scientific principle from that of the initial test procedure.
 This confirmation method must be capable of providing requisite specificity, sensitivity, and quantitative accuracy.

 (e) “Chain of custody” refers to the methodology of tracking specified materials or substances for the purpose of maintaining control and accountability from initial collection to final disposition for all such materials or substances and providing for accountability at each stage in handling, testing, storing specimens, and reporting of test results.

 (f) “Job applicant” means a person who has applied for a position with an employer and has been offered employment conditioned upon successfully passing a drug test.

 (g) “Employee” means a person who works for salary, wages, or other remuneration for an employer.

 (h) “Employer” means an agency within state government that employs individuals for salary, wages, or other remuneration.